Gaitskill, Mary. “Secretary” in the Bad Behavior collection. Vintage books, 1988.

 The implication is she is not valued by her family.
 “My family’s enthusiasm made me feel sarcastic about the job – about any effort to do anything, in fact.
 In light of their enthusiasm, the only intelligent course of action seemed to be immobility and rudeness.”
 Her job with the lawyer asks very little of her and gives her validation.

-While the movie links Debby’s physical suffering with emotional suffering, suggesting, the story is primarily about her emotional/psychological suffering.
+While the movie links Lee’s physical suffering with emotional suffering, suggesting, the story is primarily about Debby’s emotional/psychological suffering.
 The BDSM content of the story is extremely mild.
 The (unnamed) lawyer mildly spanks her for typographical errors and does some verbal humiliation.
 None of the elaborate, arty stuff you saw in the movie.

-Movie Debby’s masochism is a means to connection with another person in a traditional couple relationship.
-Story Debby’s masochism is a means of avoiding any personal connections, akin to her passive-aggressive “failure to launch.”
+Lee’s masochism is a means to connection with another person in a traditional couple relationship.
+Debby’s masochism is a means of avoiding any personal connections, akin to her passive-aggressive “failure to launch.”

 I think this is two different kinds of masochism: the first is self-induced suffering for someone, as in the movie.
 The second is just self-induced suffering.
 Hannah Cullwick exhibited both types, in her work before she met Munby and in her life with Munby.
 Von Sacher-Masoch seems to be mainly the first type, since he is so focused on his fur-clad cruel woman archetype.